iotaledger/hornet/docs/getting_started/nodes_101.md

 When a node is synchronized, it then has enough information to decide which transactions it considers confirmed.

-## Deciding which messages are confirmed
+## Deciding Which Messages Are Confirmed

-All messages remain in a pending state until the node is sure of its validity.
+All messages remain in a pending state until the node is sure of their validity.
 For a definition of a message, see [Messages, payloads, and transactions](https://chrysalis.docs.iota.org/guides/dev_guide.html#messages-payloads-and-transactions)
 .